 I was only 20 years old when Dan and I went on our first vacation in Paris.
 It was so romantic!
-We were both still at university, and we managed to save enough by earning extra money and side hustles.
+We were both still at university, and we managed to save enough by earning extra money and taking some extra jobs.

 So yes!
 I know what I am talking about!

-In this article, I will go over the steps you can take when you’re ready to save to travel the world, including breakdowns to make it easy for you to start and help you reach your goals even faster.
+In this article, I will go over the steps you can take to save money to travel the world, including ways to make it easy for you to start and help you reach your goals even faster.

-1. Open a savings account dedicated to your travel budget
+1. Open a savings account for your travel fund

 This goal should cover: